PSU-OIT-ARC/elasticmodels/README.md

 # Features:
 - Management commands (rebuild_index and update_index, clear_index)
 - Django signal receivers on save and delete for keeping ES in sync
-- Complex field type support (Object, Nested, List)
+- Complex field type support (ObjectField, NestedField, ListField)
 - Based of the features of elasticsearch-dsl

 # Quick Start: